 College Credit: We will help you arrange college credit if desired.
 It is your responsibility to find out how to get credit through your school, but we will complete any paperwork your school requires.

-Pay: The position is unpaid.
-While it is possible to find a part-time job, this internship is your first priority and we will not work around other schedules.
-Applicants that have the funds to do this full-time will be given priority.
-Interns in the past have received assistance in the form of grants or scholarships from their college; we suggest you check with your college to find out if this is possible.
-Qualified interns may also be able to earn extra income by helping with paid educational programs, but this should be considered a bonus rather than income to depend on.
+Compensation: The position is unpaid.
+We expect this internship to be your first priority and will not work around other schedules.
+Applicants that are able to intern full-time (5 days/week) will be given priority.
+Interns in the past have received assistance in the form of grants or scholarships from their school and we highly suggest looking into this option.